 Firstly we’re assuming you’re a website owner and that you use Google Analytics, the most popular analytics package, and have it installed and configured correctly on your website.
-Incidentally we run a Google Analytics workshop whereby we check your setup and offer some suggestions as to how to make the most out of your installation.

 At the very least you should check that the Google Analytics code is present on every page of your site.
 We use a website crawler to check this, Screaming Frog as it happens, but there are plenty of other options online including GA Checker.
 If you’re not sure, just ask your webmaster.

 Let’s say you’ve changed your date range to show traffic in the last 30 days.
 That was the default date range until a little earlier this year when they switched it to the last seven days.
 Spikes are hard to spot in seven days – broadening your date range should help you spot any.

 Go to your Audience Overview report.
 You should notice on the graph a pattern that repeats itself each week.
 All websites are different, some will be busier during the week, others at weekends.
 Some sites will get more traffic during the day, others in the evening.
 What you’re looking for are unnatural peaks that look out of the ordinary.

 Ok, you’ve found an unnatural looking spike in the last 30 days of traffic.
 Before you get into the data it’s worth considering what the most likely cause could be.
 Firstly ask yourself what promotional activities were conducted in that period that might have had a positive impact on your traffic.

 I’d strongly recommend that you get into the habit of annotating your Google Analytics reports to highlight any significant promotional activities or other actions that could have influenced how much traffic arrived on a particular day.
 You can do this by clicking on the small grey arrow in the middle of the x axis, as per the screenshot below.
 Doing so could save you lots of time when you’re analysing your data.